Melkman 1987

 Very informally, here's what the algorithm does:

 It takes the first three vertices (starting anywhere) and sets up the current convex hull, i.e. the triangle formed.
 In the picture below, they happen to form a right turn (clockwise).
 Vertices are stored in a double ended queue (deque) : (bottom) 3-1-2-3 (top).
-Notice that if we take the last three vertices of the bottom in the order 2,1,3 we get a couterclockwise turn.
-If we take the last three vertices from the top, in the order 1,2,3 we get a clockwise turn.
-This is a property that we with to maintain.
+Notice that if we take the last three vertices of the bottom in the order 2,1,3 we get a left turn.
+If we take the last three vertices from the top, in the order 1,2,3 we get a right turn.
+This is a property that we wish to maintain: in general as we read the deque from bottom to top, we get the hull in clockwise order, and as we read from top to bottom we get a counterclockwise order.

 Now the next vertex, V, could be in the red/green/blue/yellow regions.

-If yellow, ignore V and all following vertices until one emerges into the other regions.
-If not yellow, we plan to add V to the deque.
-So we must ensure that we preserve our clockwise/counterclockwise property if this is to be done:
+If V is in the yellow region, ignore it and all following vertices until one emerges into the other regions.
+Call the emerging vertex V. If V is not yellow, we must add it to the deque on both sides, because it will be on the current hull.
+However we must ensure that we preserve our clockwise/counterclockwise property if this is to be done:

-If red, backtrack/delete vertices from the top of the deque (i.e. 3, then maybe 2, etc), until a clockwise turn is encountered.
+If V is in the red region, then 2,3,V form a left turn.
+Backtrack/delete vertices from the top of the deque (i.e. 3, then maybe 2, etc), until a right turn is formed by the last 3 vertices.

-If green, backtrack/delete vertices from the bottom of the deque (i.e. 3, then maybe 1, etc), until a counterclockwise turn is encountered.
+If V is in the green region, then 1,3,V form a right turn.
+Backtrack/delete vertices from the bottom of the deque (i.e. 3, then maybe 1, etc), until a left turn is formed by the last 3 vertices.

-If blue, follow the instructions for red and green.
+If blue, follow the instructions for both red and green.

 Check out Pierre Lang's project (including an applet) on Melkman's algorithm.
 To enter a simple polygon in his applet, make sure that the line between the yellow dot and the mouse tip does not intersect any of the lines already drawn, except the line segment between the yellow and orange dots.
 In other words, imagine that this segment doesn't exist.